La desalmada

 La desalmada (English title: Heartless) is a Mexican telenovela that premiered on Las Estrellas on 5 July 2021.
 The series is produced by José Alberto Castro.
-It is an adaptation of the Colombian telenovela La Dama de Troya created by Felipe Forero, Alejandro Torres and Guido Jácome.
+It is an adaptation of the Colombian telenovela La dama de Troya created by Felipe Forero, Alejandro Torres and Guido Jácome.
 Livia Brito stars as titular character, alongside José Ron, Eduardo Santamarina, Marjorie de Sousa, and Marlene Favela.

-In May 2022, the series was renewed for a second season.

 Plot

 The series follows Fernanda Linares (Livia Brito), a woman who only seeks to avenge her husband, murdered on their wedding night, where in addition to this unfortunate event, she is raped.
 Fernanda's memory is not clear, which leads her to doubt and making mistakes in judgement.
 When she meets Rafael (José Ron), she falls deeply in love with him, but confuses him with the man who harmed her.
 Over time, as her memory clears up, she realizes her error and that it was not Rafael, but his father, who ruined her life.